 Pros & Cons of Homeschooling from the Library

 This post contains affiliate links, see my disclosure policy for more information.

 We are big fans of the library, if I can get a book from the library for myself, or for my kids, that is what I am going to do.
 I very rarely buy new books and just as rarely buy used books for our homeschool.

 Pros of Homeschooling from the Library

 You don’t have to have a lot of storage space in your home to store it all.
-Books for a curriculum can, and do, take up a lot space.
+Books for a curriculum can and do, take up a lot of space.
 Our books for the Level 1 BookShark curriculum we have used filled a cube on our storage shelf with books layered and piled in.
 I don’t have a lot of space for all the books.

 If a book doesn’t live up to the hype you have heard from other homeschoolers, then you can return it, no harm no foul.